 In a domain as venerable as the Curie-Weiss model, older than 100 years, it seems very difficult to innovate, especially with the original model of Bernoulli spins.
 In addition to the classical studies of Ellis-Newman-Rosen \cite{EllisNewman, EllisNewmanRosen} that use the Laplace transform, one must add the classical tools of probability theory when concerned with distributional approximation such as Stein's method of exchangeable pairs \cite{ChatterjeeStein07, ChatterjeeDey09, ChatterjeeShao, EichelsbacherLoewe}.

 A very important feature of the Curie-Weiss random variables~\eqref{Def:CurieWeiss} that is not present in e.g. the Ising model is the existence of an \textit{exchangeability measure}.
-While the use of exchangeable pairs have been used thoroughly by means of Stein's method, writing the the spins as i.i.d. random variables conditionally to a measure of mixture is a particularly strong peculiarity that was taken advantage of in several works on the Curie-Weiss model, for instance~: \begin{itemize}
+While exchangeable pairs have been used thoroughly by means of Stein's method, see \cite{ChatterjeeShao},\cite{EichelsbacherLoewe}, writing the spins as i.i.d. random variables conditionally to a measure of mixture is a particularly strong peculiarity that was taken advantage of in several works on the Curie-Weiss model, for instance: \begin{itemize}

-\item Jeon \cite{JeonCW} extends theorem~\ref{Theorem:FluctuationsMagClassical} (with more general distributions than the Bernoulli ones) into a functional central limit theorem towards a Gaussian process for the rescaled partial sums of sub-critical spins $ ( \sum_{k = 1}^{\pe{nt}} X_k^{(\beta < 1)})_{t \in [0, 1]} $ and proves that the critical process rescaled in the same way is non Gaussian.
+\item Jeon \cite{JeonCW} extends Theorem~\ref{Theorem:FluctuationsMagClassical} (with more general distributions than the Bernoulli ones) into a functional central limit theorem towards a Gaussian process for the rescaled partial sums of sub-critical spins $ ( \sum_{k = 1}^{\pe{nt}} X_k^{(\beta < 1)})_{t \in [0, 1]} $ and proves that the critical process rescaled in the same way is non Gaussian.
 He moreover considers a wider class of penalisations given by the exponential of the cumulant generating series of a particular random variable (with conditions on the existence of a unique global minimiser for the difference between this series and the Gaussian one), a class already considered by Ellis and Newman \cite{EllisNewman} and called the \textit{class L}.

-\item Chaganty and Sethuraman \cite{ChagantySethuraman1987} extend theorem~\ref{Theorem:FluctuationsMagClassical} to a larger class of penalisations and distribution functions using a methodology based on large deviations/local CLT type of manipulations, building on the works \cite{ChagantySethuraman1985, OkamotoProba}.
+\item Chaganty and Sethuraman \cite{ChagantySethuraman1987} extend Theorem~\ref{Theorem:FluctuationsMagClassical} to a larger class of penalisations and distribution functions using a methodology based on large deviations/local CLT type of manipulations, building on the works \cite{ChagantySethuraman1985, OkamotoProba}.
 In particular, \cite[ex.
 4.4]{ChagantySethuraman1987} is specifically concerned with the Bernoulli case.
 The same class \textit{L} of random random variables is here again considered.